 History of the Library

 Quarryville Library opened at its current location at 357 Buck Road in Quarryville in April 2001.
 The library had been moved from St. Catherine Street, where it had been in existence since 1976!
 By the late 1990’s, the library had one of the highest per capita circulation rates in the state.
 This statistic alone showed that this community was quickly outgrowing the library’s 2,800 square feet of trailers and modular units.
 Moving to the new space provided the community with 12,200 square feet of space.
-That’s more than FOUR TIMES the size of the old facility
+That’s more than FOUR TIMES the size of the old facility.

-Although we are an independent library, governed by our own board of Directors, we are part of the Library System of Lancaster County.
+Although we are an independent library, governed by our own board of Trustees, we are part of the Library System of Lancaster County.
 As a member of the library system, we will honor any library card issued by any public library in Lancaster County.

 The online catalog lists materials including books, tapes, DVDs, board games, and other items available at the public libraries throughout the County and at the Shuts Environmental Center.
 Five days a week we receive shipments of library materials that our patrons request from other libraries.
 We are also part of an interlibrary loan service that links nearly 5,000 public, academic and special libraries throughout the nation!

-The Quarryville Library provides the freedom to experience the joy of reading, the discovery of new ideas and the power of knowledge while fulfilling the cultural and social needs of the southern Lancaster County community.
+The Quarryville Library Center provides the freedom to experience the joy of reading, the discovery of new ideas and the power of knowledge while fulfilling the cultural and social needs of the southern Lancaster County community.

-The Quarryville Library is a caring, vibrant community center determined to grow with southern Lancaster County by providing programs and services that meet the changing needs of the community.
+The Quarryville Library Center is a caring, vibrant community center determined to grow with southern Lancaster County by providing programs and services that meet the changing needs of the community.